SAML-Toolkits/python-saml/README.md

     errors = auth.get_errors()              #  Retrieves possible validation errors
     if len(errors) == 0:
         if url is not None:
+            # To avoid 'Open Redirect' attacks, before execute the redirection confirm
+            # the value of the url is a trusted URL.
             return redirect(url)
         else:
             msg = "Sucessfully logged out"